discully/afinalunity/README.md

 ### Investigating Star Systems

-By default at the start of the game, many of the star systems are invisible in astrogation or are unscanned, so you can't see what planets/moons they contain.
+Many of the star systems are invisible in astrogation or are unscanned until the Enterprise travels to those systems, so you can't see what planets/moons they contain without doing a lot of travelling!
-The `afu_scann_all.py` application will edit a SAVEGAME file so that all systems are visible and scanned.
+The `afu_scan_all.py` application will edit a SAVEGAME file so that all systems are visible and scanned.

 For example:
 ```sh